Long77/CardCatalog/README.md

 # Card_Data
-Modeling a Library Card Catalog using C# .Net and LINQ.
-Stay tuned for Updates!
+Modeling a Library Card Catalog using C# .Net, Entity Framework and LINQ.
+Stay tuned for Updates.

 Scope of work: